aadityavikram/nas_server/README.md

 - Progress bar on upload file
 - Link Sharing
 - Download and delete file
-- Download folder as zip and delete
+- Download folder as zip and delete folder
 - Rename file and folder
 - Delete file and folder
 - Bulk delete using checkbox